orchidsoftware/orchid.software/source/en/docs/index.md

 ## How to get a platform?

 The platform is freely distributed via the Internet, [source codes](https://github.com/orchidsoftware/platform) and [release information](https://github.com/orchidsoftware/platform/releases) published on GitHub.
 The [installation guide](/en/docs/installation/) contains detailed instructions.

+> To suggest improvements to this tutorial, [create a new issue](https://github.com/orchidsoftware/orchid.software/issues).
+If you have questions or find a documentation error, please show the chapter and accompanying the text to show an error.